-Mafa-style demands
+Mafia-style demands

-We describe these lawsuits as "mafa-style," are, in general, plagued by irregularities and corrupt administrative decisions.
-In addition, many of these investments were imposed against the will of the people or harmful to the public interest, of the repressive government of Juan Orlando Hernandez (2014-2022).
+We describe these lawsuits as "mafia-style," given that the investments involved are, in general, plagued by irregularities and corrupt administrative decisions.
+In addition, many of these investments were imposed against the will of the people or harmful to the public interest, having been facilitated in the context of the repressive government of Juan Orlando Hernandez (2014-2022).
 In many instances, investors have had direct or indirect links to criminal networks.

-According to our analysis, frst the "ma Honduras was in 2018 for US\$1 billion, brought under the Panama-Central America Free Trade Agreement.
+According to our analysis, the first "mafia-style" lawsuit against Honduras was in 2018 for US\$1 billion, brought under the Panama-Central America Free Trade Agreement.
 It was made by Inversiones Continental (Panama) S.A., which belongs to the powerful Rosenthal family.
-It refects a dispute bet ween d e f the personal interests of former President Juan Orlando Hernández (JOH).
-The JOH government seized 60 Rosenthal family properties and assets after the US Offce of Foreign Asse family members and businesses as Specially Designated Narcotics Traffckers in 2015.
-Now the family is see
+It reflects a dispute between de facto powers in Honduras and the personal interests of former President Juan Orlando Hernández (JOH).
+The JOH government seized 60 Rosenthal family properties and assets after the US Office of Foreign Assets (OFAC) designated several family members and businesses as Specially Designated Narcotics Traffickers in 2015.
+Now the family is seeking to recover what it lost.